dimforge/nphysics/README.md

 3-dimensional multiphysics.
 Hight dimensions could be possible, but **nphysics** has not be written/tested with those in thought.

-See the [ndemo](https://github.com/sebcrozet/ndemo) project for demonstrations.
+Examples are available on the `examples` directory.
 There is also a short [demonstration video](http://youtu.be/CANjXZ5rocI).

 ## Why another multiphysics engine?